 Having a junior person in your team gives the message that you are investing in the future of your team, and you're not just thinking in the short term.

-People with less assumptions often can help improve your workflow.
+People with less assumptions can help improve your workflows.

 Here's another reason why your team needs junior developers: the senior folks will have an invaluable opportunity to use the brains of new people who have fewer preconceptions about how things should work.